SCIATIC NERVES

 Sciatic Nerves:

 The sciatic nerves, the largest nerves in the human body, stem from the lower lumbar and sacral spine, merging to form a single nerve on each side.
-Also, these nerves are vital for transmitting signals between the spinal cord and the lower extremities, governing motor function, and conveying sensory information.
-When impacted, the repercussions can be profound, affecting an individual’s quality of life.
+These nerves are vital for transmitting signals between the spinal cord and the lower extremities, governing motor function, and conveying sensory information.

 Questions and Answers